Best Beer Food Pairings: Combos You Need To Try By Beer Style

 Also called IPAs, and a popular drink on the beer scene, India Pale Ales can span a range of colours but are usually well-hopped.
 This often gives them strong citrus and fruity notes with tropical flavourings.

 This means the likes of our Joseph Holt IPA Cask Ale is a great pairing for fried food like chips, fish and mozzarella sticks – as well as spicy dishes like our Firecracker Beef and Pepper Wrap.
-If you looking for a big hitter, opt for our American IPA.
+If you looking for a big hitter, opt for our American IPA or for a lower strength beer opt for a session IPA.

 There are also what’s known as double IPAs, which are brewed with more hops and result in an even stronger flavour.